 Since then, I’ve left at least one piece of art out every week for someone in the community to find.

 In June 2016, my work caught the attention of the good people at Surprising Sutton who kindly featured the project on their website.
 After this, a local framer contacted me and offered to get involved.
 Kevin at The Eagle Gallery is currently supporting the project by offering to frame the art for the people who find it.

 The project continued over the summer and in August 2016 the local newspaper ran a feature on it.
 I then had a very busy week as the project featured on the ITV London evening news, and in The Telegraph.

 I’m learning a lot from the project.
 I’m learning a lot more about my community, I’m learning about what it feels like to make things then let them go, and trying not to have any expectation thereafter.
 Most of all, I’m learning what it feels like to be open to the possibilities and to have the discipline to keep going.

 Update: January 2019.
 It is well over two and a half years since the project started, during which time around 180 artworks have been produced and hidden.
 Although the vast majority of the artworks are placed in the Wallington and Carshalton area, art has also been hidden in Manchester, Liverpool, London, and further afield in Australia, the USA, Germany, and Spain.
-Most recently, four artworks have been dispatched to be hidden in the towns our local borough is twinned with, to strengthen these important cultural bonds.
+Most recently, four artworks have been dispatched and hidden in the towns our local borough is twinned with, to strengthen these important cultural bonds.